 Are you staying in a job you hate because you don’t want to confront the fact you don’t know what you want to do?

-Stop thinking short term.
 For stuck would be career changers, it's often damaging to your health, self esteem and happiness.
 Start thinking long term.
 Making a career change now will be immediately uncomfortable; it will disrupt your routine and create insecurity and instability.
 Long term though, you will be happier.

-Brown suggests we see life as an ongoing question.
+We can life as an ongoing question.
 It is a process of active exploration.
 You will live through many questions and many different answers.
 This may be one of the most important questions you live through.
 Experiment and explore until you find work you love.
 Uncertainty is exciting.
 It’s interesting.
 How long have you been in your current job doing the same thing everyday?
 Enjoy doing something different.

 Finding out what you want to do will be a learning curve.
 Everyday you will learn something new about yourself, how you work best or develop a new skill.
 You might enjoy something you didn’t expect to, or have a skill you didn’t realise you had.
 If you are held back by your seeming lack of passions to go after, bear in mind that Passions are not born but grown. when you invest your time an energy centre getting better at something.